arjnbli/NLP/Text Generation Using LSTMs/README.md

 training as there is no character in the sequence after that.
 The output labels are encoded as one hot vectors.

 A many-to-one LSTM network with 128 hidden units is used.
-The LSTM output is passed to a fully connected layer and the categorical cross entroy function is used as the optimization objective.
+The LSTM output is passed to a fully connected layer and the categorical cross entropy function is used as the optimization objective.
 The model is trained for desired number of epochs and the weights are saved after each epoch.

 Once the network has been trained, the weights corresponding to the minimum loss are loaded.
 The text is generated